Frequently Asked Questions

 Review backlog together: Take this opportunity to update the product backlog with the whole team present.

-Celebrate wins: Don’t forget to highlight the good parts.
+Celebrate wins: Don’t forget to call out the good parts.
 Recognize and celebrate the team’s successes.

 4. Sprint retrospective